elotl/kip-enterprise-eks/README.md

 There are other variables you can use, but they are rarely needed to be changed from their defaults.
 Only change them if you know what you are doing.

+    # Explicitly set a region to use.
+    export USE_REGION=us-west-2

+    # Image registry to pull images from.
-    export USE_REGION=us-west-2 # This is autodetected by Kip. export IMAGE_REGISTRY=689494258501.dkr.ecr.us-east-1.amazonaws.com
+    export IMAGE_REGISTRY=689494258501.dkr.ecr.us-east-1.amazonaws.com

+    # An existing instance profile that will be associated with cells by
+    # default.
+This can be overridden via the pod.elotl.co/instance-profile
+    # annotation in pod manifests.
+    export CELL_INSTANCE_PROFILE_ARN=arn:aws:iam::11123456789:instance-profile/kip-cell

 To deploy Kip, use the script: